-To do this Use this technology Modify applications in an active domain To modify the configuration of a deployed application, use a text editor or IDE to modify the deployment descriptor.
-Then either redeploy the application or use the deployment API to upload the modified deployment descriptor and cause the application container to re-read the deployment descriptor.
-See Deploying Applications to Oracle WebLogic Server.
-Monitor activity within applications Determine which data points you want to monitor and then instrument one or more beans to expose this data through JMX.
+To do this do this Use this technology Monitor activity within applications Determine which data points you want to monitor and then instrument one or more beans to expose this data through JMX.
 See Developing Manageable Applications With JMX for Oracle WebLogic Server .
 Alternatively, use the WebLogic Server Diagnostics Service to insert instrumentation code into a running application and monitor its methods or monitor transactions that involve the application.
 Use this technology to discover the cause of problems that cannot otherwise be discovered by scanning the available monitoring metrics.
 If you determine that the problem is within your application, you can prevent the problem from recurring by using JMX to expose attributes that indicate the application's health state is degrading.
 See Configuring and Using the Diagnostics Framework for Oracle WebLogic Server .
-Optimize the performance of your application and maintain service level agreements.
-Work Managers configure how your application prioritizes the execution of its work.
-Based on rules you define and by monitoring actual run-time performance, WebLogic Server can optimize the performance of your application and maintain service level agreements.
-0 See "Using Work Managers to Optimize Scheduled Work" in Configuring Server Environments for Oracle WebLogic Server.
+Optimize the performance of your application and maintain service Work Managers configure how your application prioritizes the execution of its work.
+Based on rules you define and by monitoring actual run-time performance, WebLogic Server can optimize the performance of your application and maintain service level agreements. level agreements.
+See "Using Work Managers to Optimize Scheduled Work" in Configuring Server Environments for Oracle WebLogic Server.
 Configure and secure administration communications You can separate administration traffic from application traffic in your domain by enabling the administration port.
 In production environments, separating the two forms of traffic ensures that critical administration operations (starting and stopping servers, changing a server's configuration, and deploying applications) do not compete with high-volume application traffic on the same network connection.
 The administration port only accepts communications that use SSL, and therefore secures your administrative requests.
 See "Administration Port and Administrative Channel" in Configuring Server Environments for Oracle WebLogic Server .
 Configure logging and view log files Many WebLogic Server operations generate logs of their activity.
 Each server has its own log as well as a standard HTTP access log.
 These log files can be configured and used in a variety of ways to monitor the health and activity of your servers and applications.
 By default, WebLogic Server uses the standard JDK logging APIs to filter and write the messages to log files.
 See "Understanding WebLogic Logging Services" in Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server .
 Alternatively, you can configure WebLogic Server to use the Jakarta Project Log4j APIs to distribute log messages.
 See Log4j and the Commons Logging API in Configuring Log Files and Filtering Log Messages .